NashTech-Labs/activator-kafka-serialization-deserialization.g8/README.md

 **Typesafe Config** to read configuration file.

----

 ###Serialization and Deserialization

-Serialization is the process of converting an object into a stream of bytes and that bytes are used for transmission.
+Serialization is the process of converting an object into a stream of bytes and these bytes are used for transmission.
 Kafka stores and transmit these bytes of array in its queue.

 Deserialization as the name suggest does the opposite of serialization where we convert bytes of array into the desired data type.
 Kafka provides serializer and deserializer for few data types **_String, Long, Double, Integer, Bytes etc._**

 **Implementation**

-To create serializer class we need to implement org.apache.kafka.common.serialization.Serializer interface and similarly to create deserializer class we need to implement org.apache.kafka.common.serialization.Deserializer interface.
+To create serializer class we need to implement org.apache.kafka.common.serialization.Serializer interface and to create deserializer class we need to implement org.apache.kafka.common.serialization.Deserializer interface.

 Both serializer and deserializer interfaces consist of three methods:

-* **configure** : This method called at startup with configuration.
+* **configure** : This method is called at startup to set configuration details.

 * **serialize/deserialize** : This method is used for serialization and deserialization.

-* **close** : This method called when Kafka session is to be closed.
+* **close** : This method is called when Kafka session needs to be closed.

-**com.knoldus.kafka.utils.TweetSerializer** : This class used to serialize the **_com.knoldus.utils.Tweet_** objects.
-This is used at the time of producing messages.
+**com.knoldus.kafka.utils.TweetSerializer** : This class is used to serialize the **_com.knoldus.utils.Tweet_** objects and is used at the time of producing messages.

-**com.knoldus.kafka.utils.TweetDeserializer** : This class used to deserialize the **_com.knoldus.utils.Tweet_** objects.
-This is used at the time of consuming messages.
+**com.knoldus.kafka.utils.TweetDeserializer** : This class is used to deserialize the **_com.knoldus.utils.Tweet_** objects and is used at the time of consuming messages.

-We need to register properties serializer/deserializer in their respective class.
+We need to register serializer/deserializer properties in their respective class.

 Serializer:
 ```java